Thursday, 10 October 2024

 or more and longer lines:

-None of these were best sellers, but combined that distributed the new spelling in spite of the KFE being extremely unpopular.
+None of these were best sellers, but combined they spread the new spelling in spite of the KFE being extremely unpopular.

 Now in the Arab world and Malaysia ʿUṯmān Ṭaha versions dominate.

 In India and Bangla Desh reprints of Tāj Comp.
-Ltd version can be found everywhere, while in Pakistan there is fierce competion.
+Ltd versions can be found everywhere, while in Pakistan there is fierce competion.

 In South Africa Taj's 848 pages 13liner dominates, although the latest version of WII (Waterval Islamic Institute) is set in a UT like font.